census-coil/coil-website-OLD/README.md

-# Census Open Innovation Labs Website
+# Census Open Innovation Labs
 This is the home of Census Open Innovation Lab's website

 ## Getting started